gkhullar/pykosmospp/GITHUB_DEPLOYMENT.md

 **Option A: Via GitHub Web Interface**

 1. Go to https://github.com/new
-2. Repository name: `pykosmos_speshull`
+2. Repository name: `pykosmospp`
-3. Description: "AI-Assisted Spectroscopic Reduction Pipeline for APO-KOSMOS (SPEc-driven Sky Harnessing Unified LLM-assisted)"
+3. Description: "AI-Assisted Spectroscopic Reduction Pipeline for APO-KOSMOS (Next-generation with LLM assistance)"
 4. Public repository
 5. **Do NOT** initialize with README, .gitignore, or LICENSE (we have these locally)
 6. Click "Create repository"